 One example was when he would book a first class seat while I was flying economy.
 I didn’t think that was a good use of company funds, and we had to come up with a rule where airline points could be used for upgrades but not cash — unless the flight was over 6 hours.
 If you wanted to fly first class you would pay for the difference back to the company personally.

-Long after ‘A’ worked in the business day-to-day, in fact he was working on starting other businesses but he’d still use his company card for paying flights, food, health insurance and even babysitting on occasion… 😤.
+Long after ‘A’ worked in the business day-to-day he’d still use his company card for paying flights, food, random consulting services, health insurance and even babysitting on occasion… 😤.